How to Conduct an Efficient Task Planning?

 • technical objectives.

-Objectives are fundamental because they determine the tasks, resources and people in charge of the project.
+Goals are fundamental because they determine tasks, resources, and people in charge of the project.

 Let's take a concrete example.

 Project tasks are the individual actions required to execute the project as a whole in accordance with the set objectives.
-A project might be the development of an application for mobile devices.
+One project could be the development of an app for mobile devices.

-It will include tasks which, taken as a whole, make up the project.
-For example, creating a mock-up of the application's main screen.
+It will include tasks that, as a whole, make up the project.
+For example, making a mockup of the main screen of the application.

-Assigning tasks according to available resources is essential for efficiency.
-Efficiency in a project means achieving the best possible performance with the appropriate use of available resources.
+Assigning tasks according to the available resources is essential because it allows for efficiency.
+Efficiency in a project is synonymous with achieving the best possible performance with the appropriate use of available resources.

-The first step in assigning tasks is to determine the objectives to be achieved when developing a project.
-This is followed by four phases:
+To assign tasks, you must first determine the objectives to be achieved when developing a project.
+From there, four phases follow one another:

-• Plan the individual tasks required to complete the project, based on the objectives (time, costs, etc.) defined above.
+• Plan the individual tasks necessary to complete the project, based on the objectives (time, costs, etc.) defined previously.

-• Analyze the personnel resources needed to carry out the tasks planned in the previous point.
+• Analyze the staff resources required to carry out the tasks planned in the previous point.

-• Assign tasks according to staff availability and training.
+• Assign tasks based on staff availability and training.

-• Monitor the completion of these tasks and, if necessary, reassign managers or workloads.
+• Track the completion of these tasks and, if necessary, reassign managers or workloads.

-A task breakdown sheet is a visual, intuitive and agile way of representing who is responsible for a given task.
-Using tools such as GANTT charts, you can :
+A task breakdown sheet is a visual, intuitive, and agile way to represent who is responsible for a given task.
+Using tools such as GANTT charts, you can:

-• view who has been assigned a task,
+• view who a task has been assigned to,

-• see when it began and when it will end,
+• see when it started and when it will end,

-• know which other tasks depend on the execution of a previous task.
+• Know what other tasks depend on the execution of a previous task.